It's

 is on the other side of the fighters and somebody has a torn shirt.
 Closer

-review of the video reveals that another man has removed his watch or had it
+review of the video reveals that another man has removed his watch or had

 ripped off during the blackout.
 The